 Made with love.
 Get your Pi on!!!!

-It’s National Pi Day, and I a, all pied out!
-Whether you probably have already snagged all the pie deals today (or not!), I thought maybe creating your own pie sounded extra heart warming.
-You might earn some extra brownie points from your friends as well.
+It’s National Pi Day, and I am all pied out!
+Whether you have already snagged all the pie deals today or not, I thought creating your own pie sounded extra heart warming.
+Who knows, you might earn some extra brownie points from your family and friends for making it yourself on Pi Day as well.
 (That is, if you share of course!)
 I made these pies awhile back and felt like this post was most appropriate to share on Pi day, and you can plan on making this any day of the week.
 The prep may take a while, but the ingredients are minimal.
 Once you nail down the pie crust, you can pretty much get creative with your filling.
 I handcrafted these pies into mini heart shapes filled with blueberries and apple cinnamon, and they went on their way to friends and family.
 The apple ones were my fav, they reminded me of McDonald’s apple pie.
 I had no shame in eating them for breakfast every morning.
 They’re super fun to make, but make sure to sprinkle some extra love before you devour them with your dear ones.

 3 green apples, peeled and cored

 2 tbsp brown sugar